Alfonso Ortiz

-Alfonso Alex Ortiz (April 30, 1939 Ohkay Owingeh Pueblo, New Mexico – January 26, 1997) was a Tewa cultural anthropologist and activist.
+Alfonso Alex Ortiz (April 30, 1939 – January 26, 1997) was a Tewa cultural anthropologist and activist from Ohkay Owingeh.

 Ortiz's research focused on Tewa cultural practices, rituals, myths, and knowledge.
 He is best known for his book on Tewa cosmologies, The Tewa World: Space, Time, Being and Becoming in a Pueblo Society, published in 1969.
-While this sharing of sacred practices with outsiders generated some controversy within his community, Ortiz was an early proponent of autoethnography and encouraged other Native peoples to produce scholarship on their own cultures, instead of being the object of study of outside researchers.
+Ortiz's writing of sacred practices with outsiders generated some controversy within his Pueblo communities as it broke the code of silence taboo around Pueblo religion.

+Ortiz was an early proponent of autoethnography and encouraged other Native peoples to produce scholarship on their own cultures, instead of being the object of study of outside researchers.
+He is generally regarded as one of the most influential Pueblo academics of the twentieth century along with Joe Sando.

 Early life and education

 Alfonso Ortiz was born in Ohkay Owingeh, New Mexico on April 30, 1939.
-His father, Sam Ortiz, was Tewa, and mother, Guadalupe (Naranjo) Ortiz, Hispanic.
+His father, Sam Ortiz, was Tewa, and mother, Guadalupe (Naranjo) Ortiz, was Hispanic.
 Ortiz was primarily raised by his paternal, Tewa grandparents in Ohkay Owingeh.
 He went to high school in Española, won a National Merit Scholarship, and went on to attend the University of New Mexico.

 Ortiz graduated from the University of New Mexico in 1961 with an A.B in Sociology.
 He began his graduate work in sociology at Arizona State University, but transferred to the University of Chicago where he switched his focus to anthropology after encountering the work of Edward Dozier.
 Ortiz graduated from the University of Chicago with an M.A.
 (1963) and a Ph.D.
 (1967) in Anthropology.